 What do you do with your eCommerce site product pages when they’re no longer available?
 Do you do anything at all?
-In this article, I will explain SEO best practice for taking care of them.
+In this article, we explain SEO best practice for taking care of discontinued products.

 Making sure you deal with your discontinued products is an important part of your eCommerce SEO for several reasons: